Photo: Debbie Wolfe

 Roll-On vs. Smear-On

-A roll-on edger is a small paint roller that has a flocked cover for smooth paint application, and a shield on one side to keep the paint away from the wall or surface you want to protect.
+A roll-on edger is a small paint roller that has a flocked cover for smooth paint application and a shield on one side to keep the paint away from the wall or other surface.
 The roll-on edger works in much the same way as a regular paint roller.

-Smear-on edgers use an absorbent pad to apply the paint and are loaded in one of two ways: Some edgers must be dipped into the paint, while others have an onboard paint reservoir, often inside the handle.
+Smear-on edgers use an absorbent pad to apply the paint.
+Some are simply dipped into paint, while others have an onboard paint reservoir, often inside the handle.
 Those with a paint reservoir can apply 50 linear feet (or more) per load, while the dip-in types only hold enough paint to cover a few linear feet.